What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

 You can’t be firefighting where there are no flames.

-Identifying pain points is like detective work and a doctor’s diagnosis rolled into one.
+Identifying customer pain points is like detective work and a doctor’s diagnosis rolled into one.
 You ask questions during your investigation and then determine the problem.
 The most insightful diagnosis comes from a combination of product knowledge and customer knowledge.

 - What are your future expectations and what is holding you back?